- Academic Affairs

 - Community Engagement

 - Government Affairs

 - President's Office

 - University Counsel

-Giudice received her BS from the University of Florida and then received her MD at the University of Maryland, School of Medicine.
+Giudice received her BS degree from the University of Florida and her MD from the UM School of Medicine.
 After completing her pediatric residency at the University of Maryland, she served as chief resident in pediatrics for two years.
 Giudice was the pediatric clerkship director and the associate program director for pediatrics for four years.
 She then took over as director of the pediatric residency program in 2006.
 In addition to her role with pediatric residents, she is involved in medical student education as an advisor for medical students entering pediatric residencies.

 Giudice is a general pediatrician and works clinically on the general pediatric inpatient floor and in the neonatal intensive care unit (NICU) follow-up clinic.
 Her research interests are in graduate medical education, including curriculum development and professional development.